 “’They’ sound like they need to be bent over and spanked with a thin stick, until they shout out their names loud enough for the neighborhood to hear.”
 I spat.

-“Mrs. Morpe,” Dumbledore’s mouth was wide open and his eyes alight, “How could you?
+“Mrs. Morpe,” Dumbledore’s mouth was wide open and his eyes alight, “How could you use such unseemly language?
 ‘They’ told me you were a sweet old woman, filled to the brim with kindness.”

 “Clearly, Dumboaf” I said. “’They’ don’t know everything.”